LOADING ...

 Already surrounded by this mad

-The caterpillar goes to on the cocoon which institutionalizes him
+The caterpillar to work on the cocoon which institutionalizes him

-He can no see past his own thoughts
+He can no longer see past his own

-When trapped these walls certain ideas start to take roots
+When trapped inside these walls certain ideas start to take

-Such as going home, and back new concepts to this mad city
+Such as going home, and bringing back new concepts to mad city

 The

-Wings begin to emerge, breaking the cycle of feeling
+Wings to emerge, breaking the cycle of feeling stagnant

-That the caterpillar never considered, ending the struggle
+the caterpillar never considered, ending the eternal struggle

 are one and the same."